-David C. Logan is a PhD student in Security Studies at Princeton University's Woodrow Wilson School of Public and International Affairs, a Fellow in Princeton's Center for International Security Studies (CISS) and Deputy Director of the CISS Strategic Education Initiative.
+David C. Logan is a PhD student in Security Studies at Princeton University's Woodrow Wilson School of Public and International Affairs, a Fellow in Princeton's Center for International Security Studies (CISS) and Director of the CISS Strategic Education Initiative.
 His research interests lie in nuclear strategy, arms control and nonproliferation, strategic stability, and the U.S.-China security relationship.

 David has conducted research for the Brookings Institution, the Arms Control Association, the Carnegie-Tsinghua Center for Global Policy, and the National Defense University’s Center for the Study of Chinese Military Affairs at Fort McNair in Washington.
 His writing has appeared in Asian Security, The Nonproliferation Review, Foreign Affairs, Joint Force Quarterly, the Bulletin of the Atomic Scientists, and The National Interest.

 David holds an MPA from Princeton University and a BA in Political Science from Grinnell College.
 He speaks and reads Mandarin Chinese, Russian, and Italian.